-Next we introduce a multivariate logit model for the likelihood of having an inflation-targeting regime in place, based on the observation of the variables identified above.
-The model specifies the probability of having an inflation targeting regime in place (Pr (IT $\mid ...$ ) as a function of the variables introduced above:
+Next we introduce a multivariate probit model for the likelihood of having an inflation-targeting regime in place, based on the observation of the variables identified above.
+The model specifies the probability of having an inflation targeting regime in place ($Pr(IT \mid ...)$ as a function of the variables introduced above:

-(1) $Pr(IT \mid ...) = f(Infl, Fiscal, Fin, Open, MT, BW, CBFI, CBTI, CBII)$
+(1) $\Pr(IT \mid ...) = f(Infl, Open, Fiscal, BW, MT, CBFI, CBGI, CBII)$

-Expected signs are negative for MT and BW, positive for Fiscal and the measures of central-bank independence, and ambiguous for Infl, Fin, and Open.
+Expected coefficient signs are positive for Fiscal, BW, and the three measures of central-bank independence, negative for MT, and ambiguous for Infl and Open.

 Before turning to the results we note that caution should be exercised in the causal interpretation of equation (1).
-While certain structural features may be exogenous to the choice of inflation targeting, it is likely that inflation targeting adoption requires - and hence contributes to - renouncing the use of other nominal targets, improving macro performance (such as reducing inflation and improving the fiscal stance), and strengthening central bank independence, as we argue below.
+While certain structural features may be exogenous to the choice of inflation targeting, it is very likely that adoption of inflation targeting requires - and hence contributes to - renouncing the use of other nominal targets, improving macro performance (such as reducing inflation and improving the fiscal stance), and strengthening central bank independence, as we argue below.
 Hence potential reverse causation should lead to careful interpretation of the empirical results.

-Noisy results for the full panel logit regression led us to report cross-country results only, based on country decade-averages for each variable, including the dependent inflation-targeting regime choice.
+Noisy results for the full panel probit regression led us to report cross-country results only, based on country decade-averages for each variable, including the dependent variable, i.e., the inflation-targeting regime choice.
 We start by discussing the full-sample results in the first column of Table 4.

-Inflation targeting is positively associated to the level of (normalized) inflation, a result that reflects that inflation targeting has been adopted by countries that, on average, have had higher levels of inflation than industrial non-inflation targeters have.
-Indeed, most emerging countries have adopted inflation targeting as a device to bring inflation down to low, single-digit levels.
-And most inflation targeters - both emerging and industrial-country inflation targeters - made major progress in reducing inflation during or shortly before or after adopting inflation targeting (Bernanke et al. 1999, Corbo et al. 2000).
+Inflation targeting is positively and significantly associated with the level of (normalized) inflation, a result that reflects that inflation targeting has been adopted by countries that, on average, have exhibited higher levels of inflation than industrial non-inflation targeters have.
+Indeed, most emerging countries have adopted inflation targeting as a device to bring inflation down to low single-digit levels.
+And most inflation targeters - both emerging and industrial-country targeters - made major progress in reducing inflation during or shortly before or after adopting inflation targeting (Bernanke et al. 1999, Corbo et al. 2000).
+Countries that trade relatively more (because they are more open and/or smaller than non-inflation targeters) are significantly more likely to adopt inflation targeting -a result that reflects that most large industrial countries are not inflation targeters.